hasnainmakada-99/Hashnode-Blogs/cl3l8fbzs000dy7nvf8uy00ks.md

 Now moving on to our second topic of the blog in which I am going to explain you the OSI & TCP/IP models of computer networking.

-So starting off with the OSI model first,
+So starting off with the OSI model first:

 ### What is OSI Model in computer networking ?

 OSI stands for Open Systems Interconnection Model and it is a conceptual model which is used to describe the functions of a networking system.
 The OSI model contains 7 layers in it starting from the application layer and ending at physical layer.

-Here's the OSI Model,
+Here's the OSI Model:

 ![osi.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1653454334017/pFAFNOpEN.jpeg align="left")